josealv23/chip-seq_pipeline/README.md

 `bash <chipseq_pipeline> <params.txt>`

-We also recommend copying the folder "Scripts" containing Java.jar into the installation folder.
-This is mandatory unless you modify the routing in the respective scripts.
-If you haven't modified it, performing the copy as follows will work perfectly

-`cp <file location> <installation folder>`

 The following is a list of files provided with your ChIP-Seq analysis using this pipeline - once you used the raw unprocessed gzipped FASTQ files:

 - Mapped SAM files